Quantum logic gate: Logic function synthesis

 In the model of computation used in this article (the quantum circuit model), a classic computer generates the gate composition for the quantum computer, and the quantum computer behaves as a coprocessor that receives instructions from the classical computer about which primitive gates to apply to which qubits.
 Measurement of quantum registers results in binary values that the classical computer can use in its computations.
 Quantum algorithms often contain both a classical and a quantum part.
 Unmeasured I/O (sending qubits to remote computers without collapsing their quantum states) can be used to create networks of quantum computers.
 Entanglement swapping can then be used to realize distributed algorithms with quantum computers that are not directly connected.
-Examples of distributed algorithms that only require the use of a handful of quantum logic gates is superdense coding, the quantum Byzantine agreement and the BB84 cipherkey exchange protocol.
+Examples of distributed algorithms that only require the use of a handful of quantum logic gates are superdense coding, the quantum Byzantine agreement and the BB84 cipherkey exchange protocol.